 - Flowering Season: July to October.

-- Yield of the crop: This season crop fetches good price due to higher market demands.
+- The yield of the crop: This season crop fetches a good price due to higher market demands.

 - Planting Season: Winter (August).